mikechase3/notebook.mchase.me/career/software-project-management/large-scale-software-development/software-project-management-midterm.md

 * [ ] Use the mock budget attached.
 * [ ] 12 point times new roman font with 1" margins with excel spreadsheets and charts attached in the document and as separate attachments.

-#### Draft Snippets

-TODO: remove

-#### Review - Digital Twin Simulation Stealth Spray Painting

-Specifically: create a digital twin VR/AR tool which offers a way for manufacturing plants to safely train their employees.

-Here's some scenarios I could choose from:

-1. Digital twin of spray-painting process of stealth parts and material properties of the paints.
-Components are 1) real-time data acquisition of putting sensors on paint cans and analyzing which layers, angles, and power settings get used during the process.
-The physics and material properties of the paint & the ergonomics of how employees should position themselves and move while painting are important. **Components:** a real time data acquisition uses sensors on spray-painting equipment to gather data on factors like pressure, speed, and paint flow.
-The VR training module will let trainees interact with the digital twin with scenairos that mimic real-life conditions, allowing those users to practice without the risk of waste or injury.
-Then there's a feedback system that AI can use to provide instant feedback based on the trainee's actions, allowing for cusomized training experiences.

 ### Appendix B: Original Review of Projects